-parameters.
-In addition, 10,000 simulations may be very hard to reach in realistic applications due to computation time.
-Such characteristics make classical approaches for variance-based GSA quite hard to apply on PESHMELBA.
-Then, there is a need for exploring other, low computational cost GSA methods to perform a ranking task in the PESHMELBA model.
+Table 1 summarizes the characteristics of the GSA application for the previously cited pesticide studies (such a table is meant to provide some typical examples rather than be an exhaustive list of studies on the field of pesticide modelling).
+It shows that in these studies, the input space scrutinized for ranking contains at most 24 parameters (in some cases after a screening step) and that the ranking step always uses more than 10000 simulations.
+However, in the case of the PESHMELBA model (and probably of other distributed, physically based, hydrological and pesticide models) a classical application involves around 150 parameters.
+In addition, 10000 simulations may be very hard to reach in realistic applications due to computation time.
+Such characteristics make classical approaches for variance-based GSA quite hard to apply to PESHMELBA.
+Then, there is a need for exploring other, low-computational-cost GSA methods to perform a ranking task in the PESHMELBA model.
 Recently, new GSA approaches that require much less model evaluations have emerged.
-For instance, computing a metamodel based on polynomial chaos expansion on the model (Ghanem and Spanos, 1991) allows to compute Sobol' sensitivity indices directly, for a very limited computational cost (Sudret, 2008; Fajraoui et al., 2011; Wang et al., 2015).
-From a totally different point of view, the Hilbert-Schmidt Independence Criterion (HSIC) proposed by Gretton et al. (2005b) is used as a sensitivity measure in Da Veiga (2015).
-It describes the global dependence between the output and each input factor from a probabilistic point of view also from a very limited computational budget.
-Finally, the growing interest for machine learning techniques is paving the way for new approaches of GSA, such as the Random Forest method (RF).
-Its structure provides valuable information on feature importance that can be processed as sensitivity indices like in Harper et al. (2011) and Aulia et al. (2019) (see Antoniadis et al. 2021 for a review on the use of random forests for sensitivity analysis).
-However, such innovative methods have never been applied to complex, distributed pesticide transfer model before.
+For instance, computing a metamodel based on polynomial chaos expansion on the model (Ghanem and Spanos, 1991) allows us to compute Sobol' sensitivity indices directly, for a very limited computational cost (Sudret, 2008; Fajraoui et al., 2011; Wang et al., 2015).
+From a totally different point of view, the Hilbert-Schmidt independence criterion (HSIC) proposed by Gretton et al. (2005b) is used as a sensitivity measure in Da Veiga (2015).
+It describes the global dependence between the output and each input factor from a probabilistic point of view, also from a very limited computational budget.
+Finally, the growing interest for machine learning techniques is paving the way for new approaches of GSA, such as the random forest method (RF).
+Its structure provides valuable information on feature importance that can be processed as sensitivity indices like in Harper et al. (2011) and Aulia et al. (2019) (see Antoniadis et al., 2021, for a review on the use of random forests for sensitivity analysis).
+However, such innovative methods have never been applied to a complex, distributed pesticide transfer model before.

-Then, the objective of this paper is to evaluate and to compare three new, low computational cost GSA methods on an application of the PESHMELBA model.
+Therefore, the objective of this paper is to evaluate and to compare three new, low-computational-cost GSA methods for application to the PESHMELBA model.
 The methods will be especially compared in terms of interpretability of the sensitivity indices they provide and reliability (based on the study of their convergence rate).
-We also investigate whether such approaches suit to the spatialized aspect of PESHMELBA.
-To do so, we investigate the relevancy of computing both local and aggregated indices following the recommandations from Saint-Geours (2012).
+We also investigate whether such approaches suit the spatialized aspect of PESH-MELBA.
+To do so, we investigate the relevancy of computing both local and aggregated indices following the recommendations from Saint-Geours (2012).
 The analysis is performed on a virtual scenario based on a real catchment in the Beaujolais region (France).

-The paper is organized as follows: we describe the PESHMELBA model in Section 2.1 and the model setup in Section 2.2.
-The input sampling is described in Section 2.3, then we introduce the different GSA approaches and the methodology used for landscape analysis from Section 2.4 to Section 2.6.
-Results are presented in Section 3.
-They focus successively on screening (Section 3.1), comparison of GSA methods (Section 3.2) and spatial analysis (Section 3.3).
-Finally, Section 4 gathers some points of discussion.
+The paper is organized as follows: we describe the PESHMELBA model in Sect.
+2.1 and the model setup in Sect.
+2.2.
+The input sampling is described in Sect.
+2.3, and then we introduce the different GSA approaches and the methodology used for landscape analysis from Sect.
+2.4 to Sect.
+2.6.
+Results are presented in Sect.
+3. They focus successively on screening (Sect.
+3.1), comparison of GSA methods (Sect.
+3.2) and spatial analysis (Sect.
+3.3).
+Finally, Sect.
+4 gathers some points of discussion.